Protecting your Rabbit from Parasites

-REMEMBER: that prevention is much easier and cost effective than cure.
+REMEMBER: that prevention is much easier and cost-effective than cure.

 Book a Flea and Worm Appointment Today Call Us Today On 01428653056

-Expert Parasite Prevention for Rabbits With Crofts
+Expert Parasite Prevention for Rabbits With Crofts Vets

-At Crofts Vets in Surrey, we provide expert parasite protection for rabbits to keep them healthy and comfortable.
+At Crofts Vets in Haslemere, Surrey, we provide expert parasite protection for rabbits to keep them healthy and comfortable.
 As one of Surrey’s leading veterinary practices, we’ve been caring for local pets for well over a century.

 We'll ensuring your pet receives the highest standard of care and protection.
 Trust us to keep your rabbit happy, healthy, and free from harmful parasites.